Datatype defining rewrite systems for naturals and integers: Conclusions

-In Section~\ref{sec:3} we provided two DDRSes for natural number and integer arithmetic in unary view, based on the constant 0 and unary append (instead of successor function).
-Both DDRSes for integer arithmetic contain only nine equations and we leave it as an open question whether the concrete datatype $\Int_1$ can be specified as a DDRS with less equations.
-Concerning their counterparts that define natural number arithmetic ($\nname1$ and $\nname2$, both containing four equations), the DDRS $\nname1$ is deterministic with respect to addition and multiplication of normal forms (Proposition~\ref{prop:3.1.3}).
-Furthermore, the DDRSes $\nname1$ and $\nname2$ are attractive, if only from a didactical point of view: \begin{enumerate} \item Positive numbers are directly related to tallying and admit an easy representation and simplifying abbreviations for normal forms, such as 011 for $(0\apue)\apue$, or even 11 or $||$ when removal of the leading zero in positive numbers is adopted. \item Natural number arithmetic on small numbers can be represented in a comprehensible way that is fully independent of the learning of any positional system for number representation, although names of numbers (zero, one, two, and so on) might be very helpful.\footnote{In English, Dutch and German, this naming is up to twelve independent of decimal representation, and in French this is up to sixteen.} Furthermore, notational abbreviations for units of five, like in \ However, we should mention that in~\cite{WZ95}, $P(0), P(P(0)),...$ are used as normal forms for negative numbers, instead of $-(0\apue), -((0\apue)\apue),...$ or $-S(0), -S(S(0)),...$.
+In Section~\ref{sec:3} we provided two DDRSs for natural number and integer arithmetic in unary view, based on the constant 0 and unary append.
+Both DDRSs for integer arithmetic contain only nine equations and we leave it as an open question whether the resulting canonical term algebra $\Int_U$ can be specified as a DDRS with fewer equations.
+Concerning their counterparts that define natural number arithmetic ($\nname1$ and $\nname2$, both containing four equations), the DDRS $\nname1$ is deterministic with respect to addition and multiplication of closed normal forms (Proposition~\ref{prop:3.2}).
+Furthermore, the DDRSs $\nname1$ and $\nname2$ are attractive, if only from a didactical point of view: \begin{enumerate} \item Positive numbers are directly related to tallying and admit an easy representation and simplifying abbreviations for normal forms, such as 011 for $(0\apue)\apue$, or even 11 or $||$ when removal of the leading zero in positive numbers is adopted. \item Natural number arithmetic on small numbers can be represented in a comprehensible way that is fully independent of the learning of any positional system for number representation, although names of numbers (zero, one, two, and so on) might be very helpful.\footnote{In English, Dutch and German, this naming is up to twelve independent of decimal representation, and in French this is up to sixteen.} Furthermore, notational abbreviations for units of five, like in \ we find that the resulting DDRSs improve on those for unary view defined in~\cite{BP16a} in terms of simplicity and number of equations.
+Finally, if we also add the subtraction function $x - y$ by the single equation